aryankumawat/Friday/README.md

 # Friday Assistant

-Friday is a Rust workspace for a local, privacy-first voice assistant.
+Friday is a privacy-first voice assistant based on Rust workspace for a local environment.
 It bundles a core library, a CLI, and a desktop UI shell, demonstrating an end-to-end pipeline: wake word detection → automatic speech recognition (ASR) → intent handling → text-to-speech (TTS).

 ## Features